appsparkler/study/web/performance/maximiliano/class.md

     - vertical lines - may specify important events such as page-load, DOM complete, etc.
     - row colors - various colors may specify various things - for ex. yellow rows may specify redirect, red-rows may specify errors, etc.
     - resource-timing-bar - for each resource, there are various phases while the resource has completed download - for ex.
 DNS lookup, TCP connection, TTFB, Download, Stalled or hold, proxy-negotiation, SSL negotiation,
+- HAR format - a format to save waterfall data
+    - its in JSON format
+    - from web-page-test tool, we could export HAR files for various scenarios - for ex.
+Chrome on Android, Chrome on iOS, etc. and export the HAR files and then use the HAR file analyzer tools such as G Suite HAR file analyzer to analyze the results and compare them
+    - helps us to compare HAR files